Common Application FAQs

 How do I submit a musical recording to be considered with my application?

-College of Arts and Sciences and College of Human Ecology undergraduate applicants may supplement their applications with music recordings by following instructions at the following URL: http://music.cornell.edu/undergraduate/admissions/submit-recordings/.
+Undergraduate applicants may supplement their applications with music recordings by following instructions at the following URL: http://music.cornell.edu/undergraduate/admissions/submit-recordings/.
+Please note: Industrial and Labor Relations does not consider supplemental music submissions as part of their application process.